rin67630/Victron_VE_on_Steroids/Documentation/Why_Thinger.io.md

  -   buckets to store long term data (up to 4 free of charge)
  -   device properties (up to 4 free of charge)

+(of course the owners of Thinger.io hope you will need more and go for a pay account, but they won't tease you if you remain free, they are really smart guys)
+I've used their services 3 years long free until I decided to go for a pay scheme with 25 devices.
+And I still have the free accounts.

 I have used Thinger for a couple of other projects like Drok-Juntek-on Steroids, which is a Home Brew MPPT controler built on commercial buck converters. https://github.com/rin67630/Drok-Juntek-on-steroids (you can have a look there to see the dashboards and onboard screens)